-The risk to suffering a cumulative back problem as a result of work is not limited to a finite number of industries, as literally anyone who undertakes any kind of manual handling operation will be at risk if this is not performed appropriately.
+The risk to suffering a cumulative back problem as a result of work is not limited to a finite number of industries, as literally anyone who undertakes any kind of manual handling operation will be at risk of common back injuries at work if this is not performed appropriately.

 Jobs which manual handling operations will put you at risk of back injuries.
 Manual handling operations as defined by the relevant regulations can be seen in countless jobs.
 A number of examples are as follows: